This site contains no information about the edibility or toxicity of mushrooms.

-dry, or slightly greasy, gray-brown, darker chocolate-brown toward center with pallid whitish margin decorated with fibrous velar remnants when young.
+dry, or slightly greasy, grey-brown, darker chocolate-brown toward center with pallid whitish margin decorated with fibrous velar remnants when young.
 Gills

 notched, medium spaced and pale brown coloured.
 Spores